padvincenzo/silence-speedup/README.md

 # silence-speedup
 Speed-up your videos by speeding-up the silence, using python and FFmpeg.

-This software uses libraries from the FFmpeg project under the LGPLv2.1, which I do not own.
+This software uses libraries from the FFmpeg project, which I do not own, under the LGPLv2.1.

 # Requisites
 External programs: FFmpeg.